Saturday, December 27, 2025

 2) Joseph Glannon, The Glannon Guide to Civil Procedure (Wolters-Kluwer 5th ed.
 2023)

-3) Federal Rules Of Civil Procedure (2024 ed.)
-(Compiled by Kevin M. Clermont)
+3) Federal Rules Of Civil Procedure (2025 ed.)
+(Compiled by Kevin M. Clermont) (Yes, you must use the most recent version of the rules)

 4) Pleadings (available outside my office; pick up prior to first class)